 Weather related issues

 Cold : Keep in mind that you are Glamping as in camping inside a tent.
 Our Domes are insulated but not meant for freezing temperatures.
 We do have basic electric heaters and they are often used at the beginning and the end of every season.
 If the nights reaches close to 0 degree celsius, it will be somewhat colder inside the dome.
+We are looking inning getting some mini diesel heaters that will definitely be a better heating source , we just need to test them first.
 Some people have no problem with that but others feel uncomfortable.
-We would need to add a wood burning stove or pellet stove to compensate for these colder nights.
-The problem is that there's only a few handfuls of those nights per season and not worth the investment.
-The heaters are keeping the inside warm enough if they are turned on for the night and we can provide you with extra blankets upon request.
+The electric heaters are keeping the inside warm enough if they are turned on for the night and we can provide you with extra blankets upon request.

 Rain : We also have provided a dehumidifier in every domes.
 The domes are made of PVC membrane which is not a breathable material.
 The dehumidifier will keep the interior dry especially on rainy days when it's very humid.
 You will notice built up condensation on the windows of the dome if you do not have the dehumidifier on.
 In that case, you may also experience musty smell due to the high humidity.
 Keep the dehumidifier working and problem will be solved.

 Rain : If you have book a Tipi, do understand that Tipis are a cultural experience and are not permeable to rain due to the nature of this stay.
 Our Tipis are set on a concrete pad with a fire pit at the centre.
 You also have electrical GFI protected receptacle inside the Tipi.
-These receptacles are up to Code and were approved last year upon project completion.
+These receptacles are up to Code and were approved.
 It's the same as having an outside plug installed following today's building code at your house outside.
 Even our domes are Ground Fault protected.
 We will not refund your stay because of rain.
 If you book a Tipi, you get a Tipi and what it represent.

 Rain : We are in a campground setting and rain can muddy a place up.
 We also at time get torrential rain that damage the road.
 We usually fix it up when rain stops and we have the machines to do so.
 Rain and Wind can also give the "on demand propane Hot water heater some problems.
 In most case, you have hot water... it can happen that bad weather prevents these propane hot water heaters from functioning properly.
 It could also be that the propane tank is empty.
 We average 2 propane tanks per dome per season, we do need to change them a few time each year.